as-jerkman/github-slideshow/_posts/0000-01-02-JoshErkman.md

 ---

 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to josh's slide!"
----
+--
-Hello World
+Hello World!
 Use the left arrow to go back!